ndreynolds/ndreynolds.github.com/posts/2015-02-10-rust-first-impressions.md

 a bike you lend out, the owner can't use it while it's being borrowed.

 It does get a bit complicated and I'm not yet experienced enough to describe it in more detail, but I'm really liking the ownership system so far.
+I'll qualify that by saying, given the choice between manually managing my memory or letting Rust do it, I'd choose Rust.
+Comparing Rust to a GC-ed language isn't quite fair, as Rust is presumably being used because GC isn't an option.

-While the "borrow checker" has been the biggest hindrance in getting my Rust code to compile, it also protects you from a whole class of memory issues (like leaks and dangling pointers).
-Personally, I think fighting the borrow checker is vastly preferable to hunting down the cause of a segfault in a large C/C++ codebase.
+While the "borrow checker" has been the biggest hindrance in getting my Rust code to compile, it (theoretically) protects you from a whole class of memory issues (like leaks and dangling pointers).
+Based on my experience so far, I do think fighting the borrow checker is vastly preferable to hunting down the cause of a segfault in a large C/C++ codebase.

 #### Cargo

 [Cargo][3], Rust's package manager, has been a pleasure to work with.
-The best kind of package managers are the ones that just work, and so far that's been the case in my experience with Cargo.
+The best kind of package managers are the ones that just work, and so far that's been for me with Cargo.
 The tool is reminiscent in many ways of Ruby's [Bundler][6], and it turned out that wasn't a coincidence as [both were created by the same people][4].

 Cargo is similar to Bundler in that it provides a simple way to list out your build dependencies---each from either [crates.io][3] (the rubygems.org equivalent), a GitHub repo, or from the local filesystem.
 It then retrieves and builds your dependencies, saving the version numbers or git commit SHAs in the `Cargo.lock` file.
-With that file checked in to source control, it's easy to get repeatable builds using exactly those same dependencies, so you don't suffer from issues with others trying to build your project with slightly different versions of the dependencies.
+With that file checked in to source control, it's easy to get repeatable builds using *exactly* those same dependencies, so you don't suffer from issues with others trying to build your project with slightly different versions of the dependencies.
 Pretty neat.